ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/llvm-embedded.md

 https://github.com/ARM-software/LLVM-embedded-toolchain-for-Arm/releases/download/release-18.1.3/LLVM-ET-Arm-18.1.3-Darwin-universal.dmg
 ```

-Install the toolchain by clicking on the dmg file and follow the gui process.
+Install the toolchain by clicking on the dmg file and following the instructions.

 Add the LLVM `bin` directory to your `PATH`: